Javgutie/Capstone_Project_PreHITctor/README.md

 - To predict whether a song will be a hit or flop, the song must be on Spotify.
 - To classify the genre of a song, the song must be on YouTube.
 - The project is designed primarily for new artists with already produced songs within mainstream and/or non-avant-garde genres.
 You need to add your Spotify CLIENT_ID and CLIENT_SECRET in an .env file (which should be placed in the root directory of the project).
-If you are an artist with a song on Spotify, check your success possibilities with the app!.
+If you are an artist with a song on Spotify, check your success possibilities with the app! :).